Ha1fDead/InteractionPrototype/readme.md

 4. Context Menu
 5. Touch Events and Mobile Handling

 This is a base project for my overall "Valhalla" project.
+This has effectively been obsoleted by the "DungeonEditor" prototype.

 ## Setting Up Project